 Key points for selected other craft occupations

-- There were approximately 105,000 persons employed in other craft occupations, representing almost 6% of the total national workforce
+- There were approximately 106,000 persons employed in other craft occupations, representing 5.8% of Ireland’s workforce

-- Almost three quarters of total employment in other craft occupations was concentrated in three trades: electrical/electronic (37%); metal machining, fitting and instrument making (20%) and vehicle (17%)
+- Just over 70% of total employment in the selected trades was concentrated in three trades: electrical/electronic (34%); metal machining, fitting and instrument making (22%) and vehicle (18%)

-- Approximately 43% of the workforce of butchers, fishmongers and related trades was composed of non-Irish nationals — one of the highest shares among skilled trades in the national workforce; the share was also high for the workforce of computer repair and maintenance engineers, with one fifth non-Irish nationals
+- Just over one third of overall employment for butchers, fishmongers and related trades was composed of non-Irish nationals — one of the highest shares among skilled trades in the national workforce; the share was also relatively high for welding trades, at just over onethird

-- The overall workforce of other skilled crafts-workers was predominantly male
+- The overall workforce of other skilled craft trades was predominantly male